Someone Saved My Life Tonight: Background

 The song concludes side one of the album's narrative, chronicling the early history of John and lyricist, Bernie Taupin, and their struggles to find their place within the music industry.
-When released as the album's only single in 1975, it reached No. 4 on The US Billboard Hot 100 singles chart, and entered the top 25 on the UK Singles Chart.
-In the U.S., it was certified Gold on 10 September 1975 by the RIAA.
-In Canada, the single narrowly missed being his ninth number one, hitting No. 2 on the RPM 100 national Top Singles chart on 30 August.

 Taupin's lyric refers to a time in 1968, before John was popular as a musician, when John was engaged to be married to girlfriend Linda Woodrow.
 John and Woodrow were sharing a flat with Taupin in Furlong Road in Highbury, London, hence the opening line "When I think of those East End lights."
 John did not love his girlfriend, and felt trapped by the relationship.
 Feeling desperate, John contemplated suicide, and even made a half-hearted attempt at asphyxiating himself with a gas oven in his home.
 He took refuge in his friends, especially Long John Baldry, who convinced John to abandon his plans to marry, in order to salvage and maintain his musical career.
 His parents arrived the next day, in a van, to take him home.
 As a sign of respect and gratitude to Baldry, Taupin wrote him into the song as the "someone" in the title, and also as "Sugar Bear".

-According to Taupin in the documentary Two Rooms, about the professional and personal relationship between him and John, he was the one who found John.
-John had turned on the gas oven and had laid down on the floor, next to it.
-But, he had also opened the kitchen window, rendering the attempt ineffective.
+According to Taupin, John had turned on the gas oven, but left the windows open, rendering the attempt ineffective.

 The lyric "And butterflies are free to fly" is a reference to a famous quote from Dickens' Bleak House: "I only ask to be free.
 The butterflies are free.
 Mankind will surely not deny to Harold Skimpole what it concedes to the butterflies."
 A few years prior to the song's release, the same quotation had inspired the title of the 1972 American comedy-drama film Butterflies Are Free, an adaptation of the 1969 play of the same title by Leonard Gershe.